smnorris/fwapg/docs/04_functions.md

     -----------------
               161.40
     ```
-3. For each feature in table a, find all records downstream in table b and collect them into an array:
+3. For each feature in table a, find all records downstream in table b and collect them into an array.
+This query summarizes all dams downstream of each PSCIS assessment location (data from [`bcfishpass`](https://github.com/smnorris/bcfishpass))

     ```sql
     SELECT